News on computers in 2013

 - One thing iOS 7 does not borrows from Android: the Siri software uses Bing instead of Google!

-It will be very difficult for Apple to make trials now.
+It will be more difficult for Apple to make trials now.
+Especially since Google has learned the lesson and now deposits quantities of patents on mobiles.

 June 11, 2013.